saurabhclg/Saurabh-DevOps-assessment/README.md

 # Hello ABB

 I hope you guys are doing well, So finally get ready to see almost all the task whcih was provided as questionaries to me.
-So lets jumm to one by one topic quickly
+So lets jump to one by one topic quickly

 Since I was getting some error with my Azure subscription so, I have created the pipeline using GitHub Actions workflow, please find the error message below:
 ## Error screenshot